jimmy-dsi/apollo-spc/README.md

 **Apollo** is licensed under the **Mozilla Public License**, version 2.0.

-This license applies to all source files included in this repo, with the exception of the ones under the [Jimbl](src/cli/play/Jimbl) directory, which are licensed under MIT.
+This license applies to all source files included in this repo, with the exception of the ones under the [Jimbl](src/cli/play/Jimbl) directory, which are licensed under MIT, as well as SDL2.cs — which is written by Ethan Lee and also licensed under MIT.